johnathanvman/F6/index.md

 					}
 					//---
 				}
-				/* THIS IS VALID CODE AFTER TESTING LONG SCENE
-				// THIS IS VALID CODE AFTER TESTING LONG SCENE
-				// THIS IS VALID CODE AFTER TESTING LONG SCENE
+				if(travel-unit(s[2]).travel <= 20 || Entrys.length == 0){
-				// THIS IS VALID CODE AFTER TESTING LONG SCENE if(unit(s[2]).Tags[0] == "Bunnygirl"){
+					if(unit(s[2]).Tags[0] == "Bunnygirl"){
 						Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
 I answer by swallowing her feet, and work my way up her body.
 She watches the whole way down while fingering herself.
 She kisses my nose before finishing her descent.
 I feel my belly jiggle as she cums!")
 					}
 					Entrys.push("I grab SUB by the waist, and swallow her down!")
 					Entrys.push("I ask SUB to close her eyes.
 She does so and puckers her lips for a kiss.
 Instead I gulp down her head and shoulders.
 She giggles as my tongue plays with her breasts, and says it's about time I ate her!
 She fingers herself as I finish swallowing her down!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 						if(Cocked == unit(s[2])){
 							Entrys = ["I get on my knees and tell SUB I need to have her.
 She approaches and starts licking the tip of my cock.
 She looks up at me and says its hungry.
 She sticks her hand into the tip and looks surprised how easy it fit.
 She blows me a kiss goodbye before sticking her other hand in and pushing herself deeper.
 She keeps pushing further until her behind reaches the tip.
 I start stroking myself and the rest of SUB is slowly pulled in.
 I feel her masturbate inside my sack and orgasm one last time before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure..."]
 						}else{
 							Entrys = ["While I lie down, SUB walks over and straddles my face with her tail tickling my nose.
 I start eating her out and watch her shudder as my tongue teases her clit.
 When she cums, I gulp down her rear.
 She looks surprised but turned on even more!
 CSUB plays with her breasts as I gobble the rest of her down.
 She cums again just before her head and legs are swallowed and she slides into my belly!"]
+						}
 					}
 				}
 				//*/